rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 prevents errors due to names introduced within a macro.
 Rust macros are hygienic in that they do not allow one to write the sorts of bugs above.

-At a high level, hygiene within the rust compiler is accomplished by keeping track of the context where a name is introduced and used.
+At a high level, hygiene within the Rust compiler is accomplished by keeping track of the context where a name is introduced and used.
 We can then disambiguate names based on that context.
 Future iterations of the macro system will allow greater control to the macro author to use that context.
 For example,